Columbus IDea Foundry

 Stewardship is preserving a neighborhood’s history while contributing to its future.

-In 2014, TRIAD architects completed the adaptive reuse of the historic Yankee Trader Building in downtown Columbus, Ohio.
+Acting as both the Architect and Developer, TRIAD architects completed the adaptive reuse of the historic Yankee Trader Building in downtown Columbus, Ohio.
 The building, constructed circa 1900, is listed in the National Register of Historic Places for its architectural contribution to the North Market Historic District.

 TRIAD, who anchors the 2nd floor, adapted the office lobby into a classic cocktail bar, Denmark.
 The 1st floor features a restaurant and the upper floors were crafted into 11 luxury apartments.
 The building itself is situated between Columbus’ vibrant High Street and the bustling North Market.